Download the Qualifying Exam and Dissertation Guidelines as a .pdf.

 Rationale and Criteria

 The Qualifying Examination determines whether a doctoral student is ready to begin the dissertation, the final phase of degree work.
 Students demonstrate their readiness through written and oral responses to questions they develop in consultation with an examining committee.
 Success is judged by three criteria:

 - Intellectual fitness: Is the student prepared to undertake research and/or development at an advanced professional level?

 - Conceptual framework: Is the student conversant with research, theory, and commentary in professional or scholarly areas related to the proposed project?
 Does the project’s design reflect an adequate grasp of knowledge in the field?

 - Project design: Is the proposed doctoral project well conceived?
+Are the proposed methods appropriate?
 Is it practical?
 Will it make a demonstrable contribution to the student’s profession, community, or discipline?

 The Qualifying Examination entails four tasks:

 - Putting together an examining committee (which will also serve as dissertation committee)